ZiRO-Bot/Z3R0/README.md

 ### Pending Plan

 - i18n using gettext (Learning how gettext works)
-- Slash command (RIP dpy, have to design this myself for now)
+- Slash command (Waiting for ed.py's implementation)
 - Properly support different SQL scheme (designing best way to do this)

 ### Scrapped Plan